mstange/framehop/Readme.md

 # framehop

-This is a library for stack frame unwinding.
-It is intended to be used in sampling profilers.
-The goal is to produce high quality stacks at high speed, on multiple platforms and architectures, without an expensive pre-processing step for unwind information.
+Framehop is a stack frame unwinder written in 100% Rust.
+It produces high quality stacks at high speed, on multiple platforms and architectures, without an expensive pre-processing step for unwind information.
+This makes it suitable for sampling profilers.

 You give framehop register values, stack memory and unwind data, and framehop produces a list of return addresses.

-This library can be used in the following scenarios:
+Framehop can be used in the following scenarios:

  - Live unwinding of a remote process.
 This is how [`perfrecord`](https://github.com/mstange/perfrecord/) uses it.
  - Offline unwinding from saved registers and stack bytes, even on a different machine, a different OS, or a different CPU architecture.